 Sliding scale retention refers to the portion of a contract amount due that is withheld from a contracted party (the party doing the work) by the contracting party (the party paying for the work).
 The amounts withheld are based on a set of variable standards defined in the contract's scope of work.
 It is an industry-wide best practice in Australia, as well as legally regulated, to assure contractors and subcontractors meet all of the job's contractual obligations.

-Refers to Special Conditions of the Contract for Construction.
+Refers to the Special Conditions of the Contract for Construction.
 See Supplementary General Conditions.

-In Procore, a sub job allows you to compartmentalize job costs within a project.
+In Procore, a sub job allows you to compartmentalise job costs within a project.
 Once they are added to Procore (or imported via an integrated ERP system) you can monitor your project budgets and costs against them to help you better determine if you are making money on your project.
-For example, if your project is a multi-story commercial building, you might want to create a separate sub job for the build of each floor.
-Or, if your project is a multi-unit development, you might want to create a separate sub job for each individual structure.
+For example, if your project is a multi-story commercial building, you might create a separate sub job for the build of each floor.
+Or, if your project is a multi-unit development, you might create a separate sub job for each individual structure.

-A submittal refers to the written and/or physical information provided by a responsible contractor (i.e., contractors and subs) to the general contractor.
+A submittal refers to the written and/or physical information provided by a responsible contractor (i.e., contractors and subs) to the head contractor.
 This information is submitted to the design team for approval of equipment, materials, etc. before they are fabricated and delivered to the project.
-Submittals can be presented in various formats, such as shop drawings, cut sheets on equipment, and material samples.
+Submittals can be presented in various formats, such as shop drawings, cut sheets on equipment and material samples.
 Submittals are required primarily for the architect and engineer to verify that the correct products and quantities will be installed on the project in compliance with the design documents/contract documents.
-When enabled in your company's Procore account, Procore provides a Project level Submittals tool.

-Submittal Schedule Calculations is a back end configuration option where the estimated response due dates are automatically calculated with a predefined lead time (for example, five (5) days), which helps facilitate the timely responses from designated reviewers in the submittal's approval workflow.
-See Request to Enable Submittal Schedule Calculations.
+Submittal Program Calculations is a back end configuration option in Procore where the estimated response due dates are automatically calculated with a predefined lead time (for example, five (5) days).
+This calculation helps to facilitate timely responses from designated reviewers in the submittal's approval workflow.

 In Procore, a submittal workflow defines the group of individuals who are responsible for reviewing and approving an individual submittal.
 Each submittal created in Procore can have a different submittal workflow.
 In addition, designated members of a submittal workflow can consist of a submitter and one or more approvers.